 O'Fallon is a medium-sized city located in the state of Illinois.
 With a population of 29,583 people and seven constituent neighborhoods, O'Fallon is the 73rd largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, O'Fallon is a decidedly white-collar city, with fully 87.56% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, O'Fallon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, O'Fallon is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in O'Fallon who work in office and administrative support (13.61%), sales jobs (11.60%), and management occupations (11.12%).
+There are especially a lot of people living in O'Fallon who work in office and administrative support (12.51%), management occupations (11.60%), and sales jobs (11.35%).

 Also of interest is that O'Fallon has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in O'Fallon in 2018 was $39,808, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $159,232 for a family of four.
 However, O'Fallon contains both very wealthy and poor people as well.

 O'Fallon is a very ethnically-diverse city.
 The people who call O'Fallon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of O'Fallon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in O'Fallon include Irish, English, Polish, and French .
+Important ancestries of people in O'Fallon include German, Irish, English, Polish, and Italian.